Awards and honors

 Dr. Gunter Fricke, Spender

-The Society of Food Chemistry (LChG) - a Division in the GDCh - annually awards the "Future Award of the Society of Food Chemistry" for the best dissertation in the subject of food chemistry .
-With prize money of 2,000 euros, which is made available through a private donation, an outstanding work is to be awarded, which stands out due to its innovative character and its special relevance for the future and the further development of the subject of food chemistry .
-The results of the doctorate must appear in at least one original scientific publication or be in print at the time of application.
-The prize is awarded at the celebratory meeting of the annual German Food Chemistry Days.
+The Society of Food Chemistry (LChG) – a Division within the German Chemical Society (GDCh) – annually awards the "Future Award of the Society of Food Chemistry" for the best dissertation in food chemistry .
+The prize money of €2,000, provided through a private donation, is intended to recognize outstanding work that stands out for its innovative character and its particular relevance to the future and further development of the field of food chemistry .
+The results of the doctoral thesis must have appeared in at least one original scientific publication or be in print at the time of application.
+The prize is awarded at the gala session of the annual German Food Chemistry Conference.

 • Summary of the doctoral thesis